DevOps-MBSE/AaC/docs/docs/plugins/gen_protobuf.md

 ```

 ## User-defined Message Types
-This plugin generates protobuf [user-defined](https://developers.google.com/protocol-buffers/docs/proto3#adding_more_message_types) messages, one per file, for every non-primitive type referenced.
+This plugin generates Protobuf [user-defined](https://developers.google.com/protocol-buffers/docs/proto3#adding_more_message_types) messages, one per file, for every non-primitive type referenced.
 For each `schema:` definition identified as an interface message, or a substructure of an interface messages, a user-defined message type is generated.

 ## Embedded Comments
-This plugin leverages a `description` field in AaC models to generate corresponding [comments](https://developers.google.com/protocol-buffers/docs/proto3#adding_comments) in the protobuf messages.
+This plugin leverages the `description` field in AaC models to generate corresponding [comments](https://developers.google.com/protocol-buffers/docs/proto3#adding_comments) in the Protobuf messages.

-`schema:` and `enum:` definitions support generating comments for protobuf messages by populating those definition's top-level description field.
+`schema:` and `enum:` definitions support generating comments for Protobuf messages by populating those definition's top-level `description` field.

 Only `schema:` definitions allow for field/value level comments.
 These comments are populated by defining the `description` field in the `fields` entries of a `schema:` definition.

-An example of embedding comments in the protobuf message looks like:
+An example of embedding comments in the Protobuf message looks like:
 ```yaml
 schema:
   name: SomeDataMessage